xiaohuirong/localdns/README.md

 *   **Automatic Suffix:** Appends a configurable domain suffix (e.g., `.lan`) to DHCP hostnames.
 *   **Wildcard Subdomains for DHCP:** Automatically resolves all subdomains of a DHCP-derived hostname (e.g., `a.mydevice.lan`, `b.c.mydevice.lan` will resolve to `mydevice.lan`'s IP).
 *   **Wildcard Hosts File Support:** Supports wildcard entries in the hosts file (e.g., `1.2.3.4 *.example.com` will resolve `www.example.com` and `dev.example.com` to `1.2.3.4`).
 Exact matches take precedence over wildcards.
+*   **Fallback IP:** Optional configuration to resolve any unknown domain to a specific fallback IP address instead of returning NXDOMAIN.
 *   **Hot-Reloading:** Monitors the configured `dhcp_lease_file` and `hosts_file` for modification time changes (every 5 seconds) and reloads records instantly.
 *   **Multiple IPs:** correctly handles multiple IP addresses for the same hostname (Round-robin/All returned).
 *   **Lightweight:** Built with `tokio` and `hickory-proto` (formerly `trust-dns-proto`).